 Hot springs at Kitimat

-Kitimat, in northern B.C., has three natural hot springs within 100 kilometres of the city centre.
+Kitimat is home to three natural hot springs in BC within 100 kilometres of the city centre.
 However, they are not easy to get to.
 All of the hot springs are located on the shores of the ocean and are only accessible by boat or seaplane.
 But once you’re there, you’ll be surrounded by beautiful wilderness during your relaxing soak, and you might be able to spot whales and seals out in the ocean waters.

 Prophet River hot springs